 What new possibilities and opportunities does this offer these companies?

 In addition to the successful implementation of their digital agendas, our clients benefit in the long term from using our solutions as a result of an increase in the degree of automation, a reduction in overall costs, faster time-to-market, improved customer satisfaction and the continual, agile improvement of all processes and procedures.

 In your opinion, what are the greatest challenges that customers have to tackle when implementing automation solutions?

-Digital transformation is accompanied by a paradigm shift without which the sustainable implementation of a digital roadmap is not possible.
+Digital transformation is accompanied by a paradigm shift from on-premises automation to cloud automation.
 Insular thinking, solutions that have been operating for decades, dependencies on software makers along with personal preferences among individual members of staff are frequently obstacles hindering this change process.
 In essence, it is about breaking up these structures and defining a joint, company-wide digital strategy with all stakeholders involved.

 How can Stonebranch provide support here?

 We view ourselves as a center of enablement, supplying fair, excellent software products, services and consulting services that transparently and comprehensibly support improvement and assist companies on their journey towards becoming self-learning organisations.
 Our approach is ‘help businesses to help themselves’ and – with our experience from more than 300 business-critical transformations – we have the expertise and the appropriate tools to accompany clients in the long term and in a partnership-like manner.
 Furthermore, we are 100 per cent focused on workload automation, something that clearly distinguishes us from our competitors.

 What technological leaps do you believe will take place over the next few years when it comes to automation?